-Best Budget Option: Grand Trunk Skeeter Beeter XT
+Best Simple Budget Option: Grand Trunk Skeeter Beeter XT

 The cheapest way to go hammock camping would be to forgo the integrated shelter and sleep in the open air if it weren't for Grand Trunk's Skeeter Beeter XT.
 The hammock has an integrated mosquito net with tent features including structure, thanks to collapsible aluminum poles, and a suspended gear loft.
-It won't keep you dry should it rain, but it will keep the bugs away and its construction feels nice and roomy while some of the other options can be claustrophobic for some campers.
+It won't keep you dry should it rain, and you can't remove the bug net, but its construction feels nice and roomy while some of the other options can be claustrophobic for some campers.
 The straps aren't included, but are only $20-$30 extra.

 Weight: 2 lbs 2 oz (without straps)

-Features to Look for in Different Types of Hammock Tents
+Features to Look for When Buying a Hammock Tent

 The weight of a hammock tent depends on its construction, material, and features.
 If you're looking for a backpacking hammock, you'll need to consider its weight and how it will affect your camping experience.
-Ultra lightweight models are ideal for hiking or if you need to carry your hammock tent for longer distances on backpacking trips.
-On the other hand, heavier models often have more features like bug nets, rain flys, aluminum poles, and stakes, and tend to be larger.
+Ultra lightweight models are ideal for ultralight backpacking and hiking.
+On the other hand, heavier models often have more features that add to comfort like bug nets, rain flys, aluminum poles, and stakes, and thus tend to be less packable and heavier.

-Hammock tents are suspended in mid-air.
-That means even a slight summer breeze could leave you feeling chilly during the night—cold butt syndrome is a real thing!
+Hammock tents are suspended in midair.
+That means even a slight summer breeze could leave you feeling chilly during the night—so-called cold butt syndrome is a real thing!
 But there are solutions that go beyond the waterproof rainfly and sleeping bag you're already using that'll let you go hammock camping in colder climates and in cold weather.